jerinsam/docker-learn-hands-on/dockerfile-docker-compose-config-spark/README.md

   | `ports`         | Maps container ports to host ports |
   | `networks`      | Connects the service to a specific Docker network |

-##### Docker Script to create a Docker Image and Docker Container from Docker Compose file.
+### Docker Script to create a Docker Image and Docker Container from Docker Compose file.
-Docker is installed in Windows WSL, Open a terminal in WSL and run the following commands to create a Docker Image and Docker Container from Docker
+Docker is installed in Windows WSL, Open a terminal in WSL and run the following commands to create a Docker Image and Docker Container from Docker.

+Following are the widely used docker commands, for more details refer docker-commands.md file in root folder.

 - **`docker compose up -d`**: This command will create a Docker Image and Docker Container from Docker Compose file in detached mode.
 - **`docker compose up -d --scale <docker-service-name>=1`**: This command will create a Docker Image and Docker Container from Docker Compose file in detached mode and scale the service to 1 instance.